-My name is Michael Ford and I live in Oshkosh with my wife of 14 years, Allyson, and my two sons, Charlie and John.
-Our boys attend Emmeline Cook school, and Ally and I both work here in Oshkosh.
+My name is Michael Ford and I live in Oshkosh with my wife of 16 years, Allyson, and my two sons, Charlie and John.
+Our kids attend Webster Stanley and Emmeline Cook schools, and Ally and I both work here in Oshkosh.
 Since 2013 I have taught Public Budgeting and Financial Management, State and Local Government, Analytic Methods, public-private partnerships, and other classes in UW Oshkosh’s Masters of Public Administration program.
 Prior to that I had a career in public policy.

 When I am not working you can find me taking advantage of all Oshkosh has to offer.
 That may be running the trail at Menominee Park, fishing from the shoreline or through the ice on Lake Winnebago, playing tennis at the Y, strumming my guitar and singing off-key at church, trying my best not to make errors at shortstop in summer league softball, or just spending quality time with family and friends.
 I have a passion for public service and local government, and yes, I sometimes read budgets for fun.
 If you have any questions about me please shoot me an e-mail at email@example.com.